February 1922

 Walsh (2018), pg 153

-Gunmen kill publican, James Reilly, as he walks past the Mater Hospital in Belfast.
+Loyalist gunmen kill publican, James Reilly, as he walks past the Mater Hospital in Belfast.

-Parkinson (2004), pg 227-228
+Parkinson (2004), pg 227-228; Parkinson (2020), pg 158

 Litton (1995), pg 37

-In Belfast, a Protestant, Issac McMillan (22) shot in the head by a sniper in the Short Strand.
+In Belfast, a Protestant, Issac McMillan (22) is shot in the head by a sniper in the Short Strand.
 An off-duty ‘B’ Special, David Fryer or Friars, also shot by a sniper in Thompson St area and dies later.
-(Abbott says that he was waylaid by a number of armed men – he also says that it was the 27th.)
+(Abbott says that he was waylaid by a number of armed men – he also says that it was February 27th.)
 James Hughes (20) was walking along the Crumlin Rd with his mother when they are fired on.
 Mr Hughes dies later – he was a Catholic.

-Parkinson (2004), pg 228; Abbott (2019), pgs 405-406
+Parkinson (2004), pg 228; Abbott (2019), pgs 405-406; Parkinson (2020), pg 161

-At meeting of British and Provisional Government ministers, Churchill expresses fears about the postponement of the election and that an unacceptable constitution would be drawn up.
+At a meeting of British and Provisional Government ministers, Churchill expresses fears about the postponement of the election and that an unacceptable constitution would be drawn up.
 Griffith assures him that constitution would have to be accepted by British government before being submitted to the Dáil.
-Churchill agrees to resume troop evacuation.

-Hopkinson (1988), pg 56; Macardle (1999), pgs 667-668
+Hopkinson (1988), pg 56; Macardle (1999), pgs 667-668; Ferriter (2021), pg 32

 Hopkinson (1988), pg 60 & 74; Curran J M (1980), pg 170